 Study of the process and objectives of effective business writing and presentations.
 The course includes a review of English composition in basic business correspondence and e-systems.

 BSNS2330 Business Statistics (3)

 An introductory course to statistical theory and applications for decision-making purposes in business.
 Topics include the role and use of statistics, tables and graphs, data analysis, probability distributions, descriptive measures, and statistical inference, including sampling, hypothesis testing, confidence intervals, analysis of variance, quality control, and regression analysis.
 Fulfills the General Education Mathematics Competency requirement.
-Prerequisites: Minimum ACT Math score of 21, SAT Math score of 550, or Compass Algebra score of 50, or passed MATH0950 Intermediate Algebra, or instructor's approval.
+Prerequisites: Minimum ACT Math score of 21, SAT Math score of 570, or Accuplacer Elementary Algebra score of 74, or passed MATH0950 Intermediate Algebra, or instructor's approval

 BSNS2950 Field Experience in Business (1-3)

 Designed to provide an introductory leadership experience in various business settings.
 Course includes involvement in various community projects, both as an observer and as a participant.
 Includes 30-40 hours per credit when completed.
-Field Experience in Business will be a pass/fail grade and will be determined by the instructor.
-May be repeated for credit in a different setting.
+This course will have a pass/fail grade and will be determined by the instructor.
+May be repeated for credit.

 BSNS3030 Management Information Systems (3)